nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 you do at our own risk, no warranty.
 You can damage your camera in a way that it will be non-operational (brick).

-Do not do it, you have been warned.

 # Notice

+Just use lp_app.sh enable telnet and RTSP and that's all.

+Do not use lp_app_rcone.sh (used in the later section of this document), you have been warned.
-Generally speaking it's not worth to use the thigns described below, except the telnet.
+Generally speaking it's not worth to use the thigns described below, except the telnet and RTSP streaming.
+The resources on the camera are too low to run rclone or anything else with golang.
 Exporting data via rclone will lead to OOMKills or being so slow it is unusable.

 Better set permanent streaming and record via mediamtx on another machine.

 # Acknowledgements